 While we often define race by colors (white, black), the diversity of possible skin colors within a racial group and the increasing amounts of blended families means this characterization is increasingly difficult.

 Race has been one of the primary social identity characterizations throughout history and has led to serious discrimination, and even genocide, based on racial prejudice (aka racism).
+Advocates of the idea of social construction of race highlight that these categorizations and prejudices are arbitrary and culturally-defined.

 In recent decades, the characterization of gender has been hotly disputed with many cultural theorists seeing it as a cultural rather than physical characteristic.
 This began with the acknowledgment of the separation of the biological concept of sex-at-birth from stereotypes of gender.